Editor’s Note: This post has been updated with new links and content.

 First off, have you ever had someone put ice cubes down your pants?

-The reason why I ask is because there’s a very strong chance you’re doing it to your current visitors, right now.
+The reason I ask is that there’s a very strong chance you’re doing it to your visitors.
+Right now.

 Like I mentioned earlier, before you can expect people to convert on your macro conversion (the ultimate goal of your PPC campaigns), you must get them to take micro conversion steps first.
 And this is also impacted by the type of PPC traffic you’re driving.